CloudLabsAI-Azure/Azure-VMware-Solution/Instructor-guide/Hand_on-Lab-04/defender-for-cloud.md

 1. On the **Getting Started** page, under the **Upgrade** tab, make sure **log analytics workspace** is also selected and then select the **Upgrade(2)** button at the bottom of the page.

     ![](../media/ns22.png)

+### Task 2: View recommendations and passed assessments

+1. In Microsoft Defender for Cloud, select **Inventory** from the left pane.

+1. For Resource type, select **Machines - Azure Arc**.

+1. Select the **WinDev2401Eval** resource.
+A page opens showing the security health details of your resource.

+1. Under Recommendation list, select the Recommendations, Passed assessments, and Unavailable assessments tabs to view these details.